myramade/hbcu_alexa/build.md

  > *The HelloWorldIntent was auto-created for you because you selected the Hello World template when you created the skill.
 This Intent has some sample Utterances.*
 * Add a few more Utterances - keep them short.
 Type additional Utterances in the text box and hit the **<Enter>** button on your keyboard to add the Utterance to the list of Sample.
 Need ideas?
 Try, Hello robot, Whats up, How you doing...
 * Once you've added the additional Utterances click **Save Model*** and stay on this screen.
+ > Make note of the sample Utterances, we'll use them in testing.

 ## Build Model
 Because you've made and saved changes to your Interaction Model, you will need to build your model in order for your changes to take effect.
 Just saving them is not sufficient.